 There are some superb poker tournament players who call Illinois home.
 The top five biggest winners have won a combined $31,525,619 in live events.
 They’ve managed to secure several more millions from the online poker world, too.

 The state is in the process of legalizing online poker and gambling.
 There are still some weird rules, as is evident by the recent silver bullion saga.
 These players from Illinois have excelled despite this.
-How many do you recognise?
+How many do you recognize?

 Connor Drinan: The Biggest Winner in Illinois

 Connor Drinan is the biggest poker tournament winner from Illinois and by some margin.
-He was born in Arlington Heights but now calls Chicago home, although he spends a lot of time away so he can continue crushing the online poker world.
+He was born in Arlington Heights but now calls Chicago home, although he spends a lot of time away, so he can continue crushing the online poker world.